Elon Musk signs new 2013 Tesla Model S at Tesla Store opening, Austin, Texas [photo: John Griswell]Enlarge Photo

 The photo is one of a set of 15, dated last Saturday, collectively labeled "Elon Musk visits Austin," taken by local resident John Griswell.

-"Owners showed up early during the opening weekend of our store at The Domain in Austin, Texas," responded Tesla communications director Shanna Hendriks.
+"Owners showed up early during the opening weekend of our store at The Domain in Austin, Texas," responded Tesla communications manager Shanna Hendriks.

 "Elon was there at South by Southwest to give his keynote address," she continued, "and he stopped by the store to say hi."